Fostian/OrionPaxIT1025/Lab6/readme.md

 Layers are important in changing technology because any of the layers/tasks can be changed without affecting the other layers.
 Some applications that run on the application layer would be: HTTP, POP3, IMAP4, and SMTP

 ##### Internet Security
+HTTP supports the client server model by sending data from your computer accross a public internet to get to a webserver.
+Secure HTTP encrypts the data that is being retrieved by HTTP.
+This ensures all data over the internet is secured by using encryption algorithms.

 ##### Securing your Web Browser
+Unsecure web browsing can cause spyware being installed on your computer.
+ActiveX is used in microsft internet explorer on Microsoft Windows systems ActiveX brings quality of life to the user but may also introduce severe vulnerabilities if not properly implemented.

 ### Internet Programming